If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Game Boy Printer

 The option to print Pokédex entries using the Game Boy Printer was disabled on the Virtual Console.
-Other Game Boy Printer features were left unmodified, though this means little since the Game Boy Printer cannot be connected to the Nintendo 3DS.
+Other Game Boy Printer features were left unmodified.

 Trading

-Wireless trading was included in the Virtual Console release via the use of a modified emulator that spoofed the Link Cable without affecting the ROM.
+Wireless trading was included in the Virtual Console release, by emulating the Link Cable, without affecting the ROM.
 Moreover, the line "The link has been closed because of inactivity.
 Please contact your friend and come again!" was changed to "Please come again!"

 Pikachu's Beach